What’s the fuss about?

 Quick Intro: Breathing in Pilates

-In order to get the most out of your Pilates practice, we need to become aware of how we’re breathing.
+In order to get the most out of your Pilates practice, becoming aware of how we’re breathing is helpful.

 In through the nose.